golam-shovon/test/README.md

 ### KeyCloak:

-The following installation will deploy a KeyCloak instance that is available at the nodePort specified in the keycloak_values.yaml file.The username and password both is user for the admin panel.
+The following installation will deploy a KeyCloak instance that is available at the nodePort specified in the keycloak_values.yaml file.The username and password both is "user" for the admin panel.
 Per defautl at port 31250: http://localhost:31250

 ```bash